 (a) any member of the Judicial Services who is under the administrative control of the High Court under Article 235 of the Constitution;

+(b) any person who is a member of a Civil Service of the Union or an All India Service or Civil Service of a State or holds a Civil post under the Union or a State in connection with the affairs of Delhi.
 If the complaint is not hit on jurisdictional issues under Sec 17, after inquiry into the allegations, Lokayukta is satisfied that such allegation is established, he makes a report under Section 12(1) of the Act.
 After the report is submitted, the competent authority has to examine the report and intimate the action taken or proposed to be taken on the basis of the report within the time prescribed.
 If the Lokayukta or the Upa-Lokayukta is satisfied with the action taken or proposed to be taken on the recommendations or findings contained in the report, he shall close the case under information to the complainant, the public servant and the competent authority concerned.
 But when he is not so satisfied and if he considers that the case so deserves, he may make a special report to the Lieutenant Governor and also inform the complainant.
 The Lokayukta and the Upalokayukta under Subsection (4) have to present annually a consolidated report on the performance of their functions under the Act to the Lieutenant Governor.
 On receipt of a special report under Sub-section (3), or the annual report under Sub-section (4), the Lieutenant Governor shall cause a copy thereof together with an explanatory memorandum to be laid before the Legislative Assembly

 In the present case the Lokayukta found that it was possible to reconcile the two provisions as a result of which "only those Members of the Civil Services of the Union, who are appointed as Chairman, Vice-Chairman or Managing Director or a Member of the Board of Directors in respect of Apex Cooperative Society or any Cooperative Society or Government Company, Local Authority, Corporation or Commission or Body set up by the Government would be covered within the definition of 'public functionary' but the other/remaining Members of Civil Service would be excluded from the said definition."
 In other words, the Lokayukta held that once an IAS officer is appointed as Director of a company such IAS officer would lose immunity under Section 17 of the DLAU Act and would be amenable to the jurisdiction of the Lokayukta for the acts done by him in his capacity as Director of such government owned company.